SS Arandora Star: Lifeboats

 The cruise ship carried 14 lifeboats and 90 liferafts.
 The torpedo destroyed one starboard lifeboat and disabled the davits and falls of another.
 Two lifeboats were damaged during their launch and thus useless.
 The crew successfully launched the remaining 10 lifeboats and more than half the liferafts.
 Some lifeboats were overloaded by prisoners descending the falls and side ladders, but many of the Italians were afraid to leave the ship.
 At least four of the remaining lifeboats were launched with a very small number of survivors.
 One other lifeboat was swamped and sank shortly after being launched.

 One of the internees was Captain Otto Burfeind, who had been interned after scuttling his ship, the Adolph Woermann.
-Burfeind stayed aboard Arandora Star organizing her evacuation until she sank and he was lost.
+Burfeind stayed aboard Arandora Star organising her evacuation until she sank and he was lost.

 The ship listed further to starboard.
 At 7:15, Captain Moulton and his senior officers walked over the side into the rising water, leaving behind many Italians who were still afraid to leave the ship.
 At 7:20, the ship rolled over, raised her bow in the air and sank.
-805 people were killed, including Captain Moulton, 12 of his officers, 42 of his crew and 37 of the military guards.
+805 men were killed, including Captain Moulton, 12 of his officers, 42 of his crew and 37 of the military guards.

 Rescue

 At 9:30, an RAF Coastal Command Short Sunderland flying boat flew over and dropped watertight bags containing first aid kits, food, cigarettes, and a message that help was coming.
 The aircraft circled until 13:00, when the Canadian C-class destroyer HMCS St. Laurent arrived and rescued 868 survivors, of whom 586 were detainees.
 The injured were taken to Mearnskirk Hospital in Newton Mearns, Glasgow.
 One of the survivors was the athletics coach Franz Stampfl.

 On 3 July, the UK War Cabinet received a report on the disaster.
 Its impact was overshadowed by the Royal Navy attack on Mers-el-Kébir, French Algeria, that sank elements of the French battle fleet.
 Throughout July and August, bodies were washed up on the Irish shore.
-On 30 July, the first body was found; 71-year-old Ernesto Moruzzi, who was found at Cloughglass, Burtonport.
+On 30 July, the first body was found; 61-year-old Ernesto Moruzzi, who was found at Cloughglass, Burtonport.
 Four others were found on the same day.
 During August 1940, 213 bodies washed up on the Irish coast, of which 35 were from Arandora Star and a further 92 unidentified, potentially from the ship.